MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-f-supportedproducts-keywords.md

 | 13. **Hide key**| Enter a secret key that you'll use to preview your offer in AppSource before going live.
 Note, this isn't a password and can only contain alphanumeric characters. *Example:* *SalesInventoryKey* | Required     |

 > [!TIP]
-> *Example:* of the completed app release date-, products your app works with-, search keywords and hide key fields (cf. point 10,11,12 and 13) in the “Listing details” section of the Cloud partner portal:
+> *Example:* of the completed app release date-, products your app works with-, search keywords and hide key fields (cf. point 10,11,12 and 13) in the “Listing details” section of Partner Center: